 # indices of this chunk

-out <- tibble(LON_str = list_of_LON_str) %>%
+out <- tibble(LON_str = list_of_LON_str[vec_index]) %>%

 dplyr::mutate(out = purrr::map( LON_str,

-Save the sript as analysis/add_loess_bychunk.R.
+Save the script as analysis/add_loess_bychunk.R.

 An example shell script to send four jobs on HPC (here: ETH Euler) looks like this: